-Implementation of the IPA Cross-border Programme Serbia-Montenegro will mainly be done on the basis of grant scheme mechanisms.
+Implementation of the IPA Cross-border Programme Serbia-Montenegro will be done on the basis of grant scheme mechanisms.
 The procedures followed in the process will be in line with the contracting procedures applying to all EC external aid contracts financed from the European Communities general budget as specified in the applicable version of "Practical Guide to contract procedures for EC external actions" (PRAG) manual.
+In view of the nature of the projects (cross-border co-operation) and the IPA Implementing Regulation (art 95 and 140), minor adaptations of standard PRAG rules are required.